Session Title: A Personalized Approach to Managing Patients with Uncontrolled Asthma

 - Use monoclonal antibodies safely and appropriately in clinical scenarios

 Location: Maggiano’s Little Italy Restaurant, 516 N. Clark St., Chicago, IL 60654

 Accreditation Statement: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of The France Foundation and the Respiratory Health Association.
 The France Foundation is accredited by the ACCME to provide continuing medical education for physicians.

 Credit Designation: The France Foundation designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™ and 1 MOC point in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Respiratory Health Association is offering 1.0 hour of continuing education for Respiratory Care Practitioners (RCPs).
 Respiratory Health Association is an approved continuing education sponsor recognized by the State of Illinois Department of Financial and Professional Regulation.
-Respiratory Health Association is offering 1.0 hour of continuing education for Respiratory Care Practitioners (RCPs).

-This educational activity is supported by an educational grant from Sanofi Genzyme and Regeneron Pharmaceuticals.
+This educational activity is supported by an educational grant from GlaxoSmithKline.